 By mentioning its volatility above and its fluctuations, Ethereum investments are worth looking into on a long-term basis.
 Despite its short term tendency to fluctuate in prices, Ethereum’s long-term performance has shown overall positive growth rates.
 So with that said, unless you’re someone who is looking into day trading, thinking long-term is another risk-averse option for investing into the cryptocurrency.

-4. Keep on eye out on trends and signs
+4. Keep an eye out on trends and signs

 When looking to invest in any type of crypto asset, it’s important to keep a close eye on the market.
 One of the crucial aspects to investing in any asset form is being able to make predictions on its future performance or outcomes.
 Ethereum is currently at the forefront for the decentralized finance (DeFi) boom.

-The total value locked in DeFi is $22.08 billion.
-This value increased by more than 2,300 per cent since January of 2020.
+The total value locked in DeFi is $95.68B.
+This value increased by more than 7,000 per cent since January of 2020.
 Assuming this trend continues, it will greatly attract investors and individuals alike to invest in ETH.
 Certain signs such as this will help factor in toward your overall decision in placing your bets on Ethereum.